Cardiac (character): Fictional character biography

-Wirtham is a physician and surgeon, and the owner and administrator of a biological research firm.
-Elias Wirtham is driven by his brother's death to research life-saving medical practices.
-His brother Joshua's death was the result of corporate greed.
-A corporation had a cure for his condition ready, but did not distribute the medicine due to it not being a "profitable" time for them, hence Cardiac's motivation against corporations.
-As a part of his research, Elias replaces his heart with a beta-particle reactor, which supplies energy throughout vibranium weave mesh under his skin.
+Elias Wirtham is a physician and surgeon, and the owner and administrator of a biological research firm.
+He is driven to research life-saving medicine by his brother Joshua's death from a rare condition.
+He later discovers Joshua's death could have been prevented: a company had found a cure for his condition, but did not distribute the medicine due to it not being "profitable".
+Motivated to battle corporate greed, Elias replaces his heart with a beta-particle reactor which supplies energy through a vibranium weave mesh under his skin.
 This energy, channeled through his muscles, increases his speed, agility, and reflexes, and can also be fired through his fists or the power staff he wields.
 He adopts the moniker "Cardiac" in reference to the source of his power.

 Fighting resumes

 Cardiac becomes a vigilante, believing himself an instrument of justice.
 He first encounters Spider-Man while raiding Sapridyne Chemicals, a company owned by Justin Hammer which possesses chemicals vital for the production of cocaine.
 Hammer hires the Rhino to kill Cardiac for raiding his company, but Cardiac defeats him.
 Cardiac next destroys the house and property of Albert Brukner, a corrupt Savings & Loan broker, and then attacks a subsidiary of Stane International that manufactured dangerous electronic dolls for children.
 He invades Stane International itself to destroy designs for a sonic missile that produce the effects of nerve gas.

 Cardiac targets a filmmaker whose film is indirectly responsible for a boy murdering his own family.
 However, Cardiac incidentally encounters Styx and Stone and is inadvertently embroiled in a fight between Styx, Stone, and Spider-Man.
 At different times fighting each of them, Cardiac eventually cooperates with Spider-Man; together, they defeat Styx and Stone.
-Afterward, Spider-Man attempts to restrain Cardiac, but he escapes.
-Cardiac subsequently battles Code: Blue.
+Spider-Man attempts to restrain Cardiac, but he escapes.

-He returns periodically to perform his version of justice.
+Cardiac returns periodically to perform his version of justice.
 He will kill criminals, but he is often bothered by his conscience as a result.
 When he targets a shipment of drugs, Cardiac again encounters Spider-Man, defeating the hero.
-Cardiac destroys the shipment, saying that he wasn't "there to destroy a misguided hero".
-Cardiac helps NightWatch to take down the corrupt corporation which gave him his powers.
+Cardiac destroys the shipment, saying that he was not "there to destroy a misguided hero".
+Cardiac helps Nightwatch to take down the corrupt corporation which gave him his powers.
 Cardiac also confronts Johnny Blaze and Ghost Rider during Blaze's mission to rescue his missing son from an evil corporation.
 When Wolverine seemingly goes on a rampage after having fallen under the influence of an alien, Cardiac is one of the many superheroes who attempts to stop him.
 Pairing with Solo is not enough, and they are swiftly defeated.
 Wolverine turns Cardiac's weapon on a nearby building.
 Cardiac is stunned and buried under several large chunks of masonry.

-The Initiative

-Elias was listed as a "potential recruit" for the Initiative program, according to Civil War: Battle Damage Report.